Is 6 Hours Of Sleep Enough? Science Has A Very Clear Answer

 On average, we spend about a third of our lives sleeping — more than 9,500 days.
 That’s a lot of time, especially if you’re pressed for it.
 But sleeping is literally one of the most important things you can do for your body, and it’s responsible for so much of the body’s functioning that it’s hard to fathom how it has ended up being so dispensable for so many of us.

-Sleep is necessary for the body to function properly — for tissue and muscles to rest, for the immune system to recharge, for the cardiovascular system to slow down, and to keep metabolism in rhythm.
+Sleep is necessary for the body to function properly — for tissue and muscles to rest, the immune system to recharge, the cardiovascular system to slow down, and metabolism to stay in rhythm.
 It’s crucial for your mind to work the way it’s supposed to too: It helps the brain clear away clutter and consolidate important information learned during the day.
 “Sleep is one of our basic functions, and it is important because being awake is very energy-consuming, and it's very stressful,” says Sara Mednick, Ph.D., a researcher at the Mednick Sleep and Cognition Lab at the University of California, Irvine.

 Various pieces of research have linked sleep deprivation to poor working memory.
 Sleep quality and length are also linked to emotional intelligence, according to a 2022 study.
 And insomnia is correlated with higher likelihood of developing depression.
 “Your brain at night is basically flushing the toilet and letting all the stuff go,” Mednick says.

 Yet more than 35% of adults in the U.S. don’t get enough sleep, according to the Centers for Disease Control and Prevention (CDC).
 Of course, sometimes that’s inevitable, like when you have a baby who isn’t ready to sleep through the night.
 So if you’re waking up every few hours to soothe or feed or cradle, how little sleep can you get and still be a functioning adult?
 Is six hours of sleep enough?
 What about four, or God forbid, two hours of sleep?
-This is what you need to know.

 Your Body On Eight Hours Of Sleep

 “By the definition, seven to eight hours, on average, should be the amount of sleep one is looking for.
-That’s good quality sleep — that is, sleeping through the night with no disturbances or minimal disturbances,” says Peter Polos, M.D., Ph.D., a sleep medicine specialist based in New Jersey.
+That’s good quality sleep — sleeping through the night with no disturbances or minimal disturbances,” says Peter Polos, M.D., Ph.D., a sleep medicine specialist based in New Jersey.

 When you get less sleep than that day after day, the cumulative effects add up proportionally, says Polos.
 That’s called going into “sleep debt.”
 Polos adds, “But there are no frank plateaus where at six, this happens, at four, that happens.
 It's a slide.
 As the sleep deprivation continues, the consequences become worse and build up.”